 If you want to test your computer connectivity or check the quality of your internet connection, all you need to do is perform a ping test.
-If you are experiencing a connectivity issue, you’ll be able to tell if this is limited to your local network (your home or office setup) or if the problem goes beyond (your internet service provider, host network, or a particular website).
+If you experience a connectivity issue, you’ll tell if you can narrow the issue to your local network (your home or office setup) or if the problem goes beyond (your internet service provider, host network, or a particular website).
 Here’s how to do a ping test on a Windows 10 PC and how to read the results.

 What is a Ping Test?

-A ping test is used to measure your latency, which tells you the quality of your connection.
-It is important to have a low latency connection for online gaming, loading web pages quickly, video chatting, and more.
+A ping test measures your latency, which tells you the quality of your connection.
+Low latency connection becomes important for online gaming, loading web pages quickly, video chatting, and more.

 When you do a ping test, your computer sends a small packet of data to your host, a web domain, or another device in your network.
 The results will show you how fast your computer gets a “pong” response back in milliseconds.
 You want your ping response time to be as low as possible.